Gibbs posterior inference on the minimum clinically important difference: Numerical examples

-Table~\ref{tab:estimates} shows the empirical bias and standard deviation for both the M-estimator and the posterior mean while Table~\ref{tab:intervals} shows the empirical coverage probability and length for the 90\% interval estimates based on bootstrapping the M-estimator and on the Gibbs posterior sample.
+Table~\ref{tab:estimates} shows the empirical bias and standard deviation for both the M-estimator and the Gibbs posterior mean while Table~\ref{tab:intervals} shows the empirical coverage probability and length for the 90\% interval estimates based on bootstrapping the M-estimator and on the Gibbs posterior sample.
 Here we see that the additional flexibility of being able to choose the scaling parameter/sequence provides approximately calibrated posterior credible intervals for each $n$.
-Overall, the performance of our Gibbs posterior is comparable to the bootstrap, the take-away message being that a Bayesian-like approach need not sacrifice desirable frequentist properties.
-If reliable prior information is available, which is possible in medical applications where studies are replicated, then this can be readily incorporated into our analysis, naturally providing some improvements.
+Overall, the performance of our Gibbs posterior is comparable to the M-estimator+bootstrap, the take-away message being that a Bayesian-like approach need not sacrifice desirable frequentist properties.
+Two comments are in order.
+First, if reliable prior information is available, which is possible in medical applications where studies are replicated, then this can be readily incorporated into our analysis, naturally providing some improvements.
 For example, if an accurate, informative $\nm(-0.5,1)$ prior is used in Example~1 for $n = 250$, the bias is reduced to $0.01$ and the credible interval length is reduced to $0.83$ with $0.90$ coverage, an improvement over bootstrap confidence intervals.
+Second, the desirable frequentist properties are not automatic for other Bayesian approaches; for instance, the Bayesian logistic regression model described in Section~\ref{SS:motivate} has mean square error equal to $0.07$ and $0.20$ in Examples~3 and 4, respectively, with $n=250$, compared to $0.015$ and $0.011$ for the Gibbs posterior mean.